-Some plants where magnesium deficiency is common:
+Some plants where magnesium deficiency is common include:

 Causes of Magnesium Deficiency in Plants

-Incorrect Soil pH
+Magnesium Deficiency Cause #1: Incorrect Soil pH

 Make sure to test your pH and adjust it to a proper level before you add supplements and fertilizers for a magnesium deficiency!
 To learn more, check out my article on testing your soil.

 Note: adding lime to your soil will increase the pH, but it also adds calcium to your soil, which can be a problem – more on that next.

-Not only do you need to have the right amount of each nutrient in your soil, but you also need to have the right ratios of nutrients.
+Not only do you need to have the right amount of each nutrient in your soil, but you also need to have the right ratios of nutrients (i.e. balance).

 Basically, the potassium is “competing” with magnesium to be absorbed by the plant’s roots.
 To avoid this, make sure to use fertilizer without excessive potassium.

 Similarly, excessive calcium can interfere with a plant’s ability to absorb magnesium.
 Adding bone meal or lime to your soil will increase calcium levels, so be careful about adding too much of these at one time.

 For example, heavy rainfall may leach magnesium out of the soil, carrying it away so that your soil becomes deficient.

-Cold soil will also decrease a plant’s ability to absorb magnesium through its roots.
+Cold soil will also decrease a plant’s ability to absorb magnesium.
 If you plant too early in the year, when the soil is still cold, you may encounter this problem.

-Lack of Magnesium in Soil
+Magnesium Deficiency Cause #4: Lack of Magnesium in Soil

 If none of the above conditions apply to your garden, then you may in fact have a lack of magnesium in your soil.
 This can happen for a couple of different reasons.

-Another possibility is that the magnesium that was in your soil has been depleted.
-This can happen if you plant the same crop in the same place in your garden every year.
+A deficiency of magnesium (or other nutrients) can occur if you plant the same crop in the same place in your garden every year.
 To avoid some of this depletion, use crop rotation (plant a crop in different parts of your garden each year).

-In addition to magnesium levels, a soil test kit can tell you the levels of other nutrients in your soil.
+The best way to find out is to use a soil test kit, which you can buy at a garden center or online.
+A soil test kit can tell you the levels of magnesium and other nutrients in your soil.

 If you are reading this, then you have decided that the magnesium levels in your soil are low.
 Luckily, there are a few ways to give your plants the magnesium they need.